norseghost/norseghost.github.io/_posts/2019-01-14-sexism-my-children-and-i.markdown

 denied.
 This has knock-on effects throughout a career.
-The employer-subsidized pension scales along with wages earned, for instance, resulting in a very [substantial loss of post-retirement income][pensions].
+The employer-subsidized pension scales along with wages earned, for instance, resulting in a very [substantial loss of post-retirement income] [pensions].

 Granted, I very often enjoy the benefits of this systemic inequality.
 I am white, male, and reasonably fit.
 This opens many doors for me.
-I have never had to fear unwanted advances, been wary of walking alone in a city at night, or fight to make my voice heard, or been subject to harrasment on social media.
+I have never had to fear unwanted advances, been wary of walking alone in a city at night, or fight to make my voice heard, or been subject to harassment on social media.

 But the current system also hurts men.
 Both Hjalmar and I tear up at the